mckennapsean/dissertation/content/03-framework.md

-The second activity in the framework is the **ideate** activity, which has the motivation _to generate a plethora of concepts and then winnow these into good ideas that meet the needs of a user._ The visualization artifacts of the _ideate_ activity are a set of ideas that are often externalized in a variety of forms, from sketches to wireframes to low-fidelity prototypes.
+The second activity in the framework is the **ideate** activity, which has the motivation _to generate a plethora of concepts and then winnow these into good ideas that meet the needs of a user._ The visualization artifacts of the _ideate_ activity are a set of ideas often externalized in a variety of forms, from sketches to wireframes to low-fidelity prototypes.
 Generation and evaluation are two very important steps for ideation.
 For example, many creative designers strive to generate ideas free of limitations, constraints, or considerations because early judgment and decision-making can limit the range of